𝐓𝐡𝐞 𝐂𝐨𝐧𝐜𝐞𝐩𝐭 𝐨𝐟 “𝐖𝐞” 𝐚𝐬 𝐮𝐬𝐞𝐝 𝐢𝐧 𝐓𝐡𝐞 𝐐𝐮𝐫’𝐚𝐧 𝐛𝐲 𝐀𝐥𝐥𝐚𝐡

 It is known from Arab literary custom that they do not persist in one style in their speech; rather they move from one style to another, even in a single passage, let alone when there are two different passages (on two different occasions).

 This is part of the Arabic literary style that serves to keep the listener’s or reader’s attention.

 Az-Zarkashi (may Allah have mercy on him) said:

 Moving from one style to another serves to make speech flow more smoothly, helps the listener to focus, renews his interest and avoids the boredom that may result from always adhering to one style.

-Haazim said in Minhaaj al-Bulagha’: They become bored when the style persists in using the first person or the second person, so they move from second person to third person.
+Haazim said in Minhaaj al-Bulagha’: They become bored when the style persists in using the first person or the second person, so they move from the second person to the third person.
 By the same token, a speaker may change the pronoun and play with the words, sometimes using the first person to speak of himself, and sometimes using the second person or third person.

 Hence speech that persists in using a particular pronoun, whether it is the first or second person, is not regarded as good; rather it is more appropriate to move from one to the other.